-- The Hunt for Red October first reveals the full size of the submarine this way.
-The "Typhoons" really are big submarines - biggest ever built.
-Combined with glorious Crowning Music of Awesome, this scene ranks as one of the best moments in the film.
+- The film first reveals the full size of the submarine this way.
+The "Typhoons" really are big submarines -- biggest ever built.
+Combined with glorious Awesome Music, this scene ranks as one of the best moments in the film.

 - Later in the film, when the Red October a shot follows a torpedo as it is seconds away from striking the Red October, when we suddenly see The USS Dallas interceding herself between the torpedo and its prey to draw it off.
 The only warning the audience or characters get is the extra pinging sonar sound a few moments before.

-- The finale of Mystic Pizza does this with a woman and her fiance, who were at odds throughout the movie.
+- The finale of Mystic Pizza does this with a woman and her fiancé, who were at odds throughout the movie.
 The camera pans out to reveal her wearing a wedding dress, showing that she decided to go through with the wedding despite everything.

 - The short movie Powers of Ten (and imitators) is entirely based upon this trope.